 General eligibility for most financial assistance programs requires that a student:

-- Be a U.S. citizen or permanent resident;
+- Be a U.S. citizen or an eligible noncitizen;

 - Be enrolled as a regular student in an eligible program;